microsoft/azure-health-data-services-workshop/Challenge-02 - Convert HL7v2 and C-CDA to FHIR/Readme.md

 2. Click on [ADT_A01.hl7](./samples/ADT_A01.hl7) to view a sample HL7v2 message.

 3. Copy and paste the HL7v2 message into the `Body` of the `Convert Data – HL7` request in Postman.
-Format the JSON request parameters following the example in the documentation.
+Format the JSON request parameters following the example in the `$convert-data` documentation.

 4. In the `Body` tab, select the `raw` button and choose `JSON` from the dropdown menu on the right.
 <img src="./media/Postman_JSON_Body.png" height="328">